sanjaykumar-incg/Status-Count-API/README.md

   1. client.py: A script that sends random status messages (between 0 and 6) to RabbitMQ every second.
   2. receive.py: This script takes the messages from RabbitMQ and saves them to MongoDB, adding a timestamp to each one.
   3. status_count_api.py: A FastAPI server that provides an API to count how many times each status appeared within a given time range.
+  4. test_script.py: A script to test the functionality of the client, receiver, and API.

 ## Prerequisites
 Before running this project, make sure you have: